klembot/chapbook/guide/customization/fonts-and-colors.md

 - `config.style.page.link.active.lineColor`
 {% endhint %}

-Although you don't have to use it, Chapbook has a built-in color palette called [Open Color](open-color).
+Although you don't have to use it, Chapbook has a built-in color palette called [Open Color][open-color].
 It has a versatile range of hues that are designed to harmonize with each other.

 Besides `black` and `white`, Open Color has 13 base hues: